aboutus

 Management Objective 1.02 – Technical Field Services

-67 requests for Technical Field Services were fulfilled in 2015.
-This is 17 less than the 84 request in 2014.
-March was the busiest month for flow test, when 35 test were performed.
+3 requests for Technical Field Services were fulfilled in 2023-2024.
+This is 2 less than last year 2022-2023.
+August was the busiest month for flow test, when 5 tests were performed.

 Performance Standards